Jamaican Gungo Peas Soup

 - While the peas are cooking, you may make the dumplings.
 This will save you some time.

-- This soup should have a medium thickness; if it’s too thick, thin it out with some boiling water.
+- This soup should be medium thick; if it’s too thick, thin it out with some boiling water.

 Other Caribbean Recipes To Try: